-A classic latte is just steamed milk and espresso.
-Using non-dairy milk options can significantly improve the nutritional value of the latte while eliminating the risks associated with dairy milk.
-Reduced-fat milk and skim milk are excellent choices when you prefer dairy milk.
+A classic latte is just espresso, steamed milk, and foam.
+Using non-dairy milk options in a latte can significantly improve the nutritional value of the latte while eliminating the risks associated with dairy milk.
+Reduced-fat milk and skim milk are excellent low-calorie choices when you prefer dairy milk.

 A decaf latte has lesser caffeine than a regular latte.
 A decaf latte is made with decaffeinated coffee beans.
 The decaf espresso that has 3-16mg of caffeine is then added to steamed milk or the other way around depending on the coffee shop.